3DFin/dendromatics/README.rst

 Computing sections along the stems
 ----------------------------------

-compute_sections() can be used to compute sections along the stems of the individualized trees
+compute_sections() can be used to compute sections along the stems of the individualized trees.

 .. code-block:: python